Restaurant Marketing

 4. Personalize offers by segment β€” a high-value loyalty member gets a different message than a first-time delivery customer.

-5. Track revenue attributed to each campaign, so operators can see which channels and messages are driving real orders β€” not just opens or clicks.
+5. Track revenue tied back to each campaign, so operators can see which channels and messages are driving real orders β€” not just opens or clicks.

 6. Optimize monthly based on what the data shows, adjusting segments, offers, timing, and channels as the restaurant grows.